Codecademy/docs/content/go/concepts/variables/variables.md

 **Variables** are used to store values with specific [data types](https://www.codecademy.com/resources/docs/go/data-types) (e.g., numbers, strings, or booleans) in memory for later use.

 ## Difference From Constants

-Unlike constants, the value of variables can be reassigned after declaration, but its data type must remain the same as it was when first initialized.
-For example, an `int` variable can start as 2 and be reassigned as 0 (another `int`), but it can't be reassigned as "Codecademy" (a `string`).
+Unlike constants, variables can be reassigned after declaration, but its data type must remain the same as it was when first initialized.
+For example, an `int` variable can start with a value of 2 and be reassigned to 0 (another `int`), but it can't be reassigned as "Codecademy" (a `string`).

 ## Syntax